National projects

 Project leader: RNDr.
 Kováčiková Lucia, PhD.

 SAS cosolvers: Mgr.
-Boďo Pavol, RNDr.
+Boďo Pavol, PhD., RNDr.
 Májeková Magdaléna, PhD., Ing. Šoltésová Prnová Marta, PhD., Mgr. Šramel Peter, PhD., Ing. Štefek Milan, CSc.

 Annotation: Aldose reductase inhibitors (ARIs) have been developed as therapeutics for the treatment of diabetic complications, inflammation and some types of cancer associated with chronic inflammation.
 In our previous projects, we identified derivatives of indol-1-yl acetic acid, 2-(3-thioxo 2H-[1,2,4]triazino[5,6-b]indol-5(3H)-yl)acetic acid (cemtirestat, CMTI) and 2-(3-oxo-2H-[1,2,4]triazino[5,6-b]indol-5(3H)-yl)acetic acid (OTI) as lead structures.
 Their high inhibitory effect and selectivity, favorable physicochemical parameters and good water solubility render these derivatives as promising candidates for structure optimization.
 The project focuses on the design and chemical synthesis of new structural analogs by optimizing the 5-carboxymethyltriazinoindole skeleton, in order toincrease inhibitory activity, selectivity, bioavailability, antioxidant activity and improve ADME properties.
 Theefficacy of the new derivatives will then be evaluated in vitro and ex vivo by a structure-activity relationship (SAR)study.